top of page

 Ein Avdat National Park

-Ein Avdat is a spectacularly beautiful national park with a deep, narrow canyon, desert springs, attractive desert foliage, and easy hiking.
+Ein Avdat is a spectacularly beautiful national park with a deep, narrow canyon, desert spring, rich desert foliage, and easy hiking.
+It is one of three springs in the riverbed of the Sin Valley.
+There is interesting desert flora and fauna within the park.

 The must-have guide for exploring in and around Jerusalem